Multi-Access-Edge-Computing-Playground/MEC-Sandbox/Read_Data_From_Universal_Robots/README.md

 To receive data from a UR open [read_data_from_universal_robots.py](read_data_from_universal_robots.py) and change `ROBOT_HOST` to the IP of your robot or leave as `localhost` if you use URSim.
 Then run the script.

+You will receive data like TCP-Pose, Joint-Angles, Joint-Forces, TCP-Force-Vector